Orzldzx/awesome-stars/README.md

 ## TypeScript

 - [terminus](https://github.com/Eugeny/terminus) - A terminal for a more modern age
-- [wayne](https://github.com/Qihoo360/wayne) - Web UI for Kubernetes multi-clusters
+- [wayne](https://github.com/Qihoo360/wayne) - Kubernetes multi-cluster management and publishing platform
 - [grafana](https://github.com/grafana/grafana) - The tool for beautiful monitoring and metric analytics & dashboards for Graphite, InfluxDB & Prometheus & More

 ## Vim script